-Spray Analytics is working on the testing capability to perform wind tunnel testing and has experience with designing experiments to simulate spray drift in the field.
+Spray Analytics has the testing capability to perform wind tunnel testing and has experience with designing experiments to simulate spray drift in the field.
+By partnering with the University of Dayton Aerospace, our capabilities to do both traditional spray drift studies as well as out of the box aerodynamic studies are unique to spray research.
 Our goal is to work with our customers and the EPA in producing studies to ensure agricultural sprays are as safe as possible while providing the effectiveness necessary for the sprayers.

 As new technologies emerge, Spray Analytics is positioned uniquely with consulting options, instrument rental and a partnership with the University of Dayton Aerospace Department to provide research and development of new spray technologies.